Assessments

 Educational and cognitive assessments are available for children, adolescents, and adults, with assessment tools thoughtfully matched to each person's age and developmental stage.

-For young people aged six to 16, the WISC-V may be used to gain a clearer understanding of cognitive abilities.
-The WIAT-III is designed to assess academic skills across a broad age range, from childhood through to adulthood.
+The WISC-V is suitable for exploring cognitive abilities in young people aged six to 16, while the WIAT-III is designed to provide a clearer picture of academic skills from childhood through to adulthood.

 Ongoing support following your assessment